The Steinbright Career Development Center

 Available as a special co-op track, which may entail more time to complete the degree, GCP enables students to accept paid positions in their career fields for a total of three or six months during their degree program.
 These cycles can either be the summer-fall or the fall-winter terms.
 For all GCP students, full-time employment during co-op is considered an integral part of their educational process; therefore, they will retain their full-time student status.

-Beyond the credit and time requirements, the criteria for admission into and continuation in the program include satisfactory academic progress (GPA of at least 3.0, higher for some programs) and adherence to a schedule whereby students complete all GCP requirements prior to graduation, that is, students must complete at least one term on campus prior to graduation.
+Beyond the credit and time requirements, the criteria for admission into and continuation in the program include satisfactory academic progress (GPA of at least 3.0, higher for some programs) and adherence to a schedule whereby students complete all GCP requirements prior to graduation, that is, students must complete at least one term of classes prior to graduation.

 Additional Requirements for International Students